What is Silver Plating?

 What is the Process?

-Silver Plating is an electro-plating technique in which parts are placed into a vat containing an electrolytic solution and a current is run into the bath promoting the build-up of the Silver on the part.
+Silver Plating is an electro-plating technique in which parts are placed into a vat containing an electrolytic solution and a current is run into the bath promoting the build-up of the Silver onto the component.
 In order to obtain the best possible results, parts will first be subject to a number of pre-treatments depending on their material which are all carried out in house.

 What are the Advantages?

 As Silver is a noble metal, it has a high level of corrosion resistance.
-Silver plating will withstand weather, water, acid but does react sulphur.
+Silver plating will withstand damage from oxidation, the weather, water, acids and alkais, but does react sulphur.
 Silver has a high level of lubrication which allows it to act as a wear resistant coating on parts like bearings.

 BS 2816: 1989, QQ-S-365D: 1985, ISO4521:1985, DEF STAN 03-9:2007